zderApfel/RoU/README.md

 * +2% maximum stamina
 * +2% BP damage resistance
-* (HARDCORE ONLY) 1% bleed resistance

-Agility:
+#### Agility

 * +1% movement speed
 * +1% melee speed

-Charisma:
+#### Charisma

 * +2% discount at vendors
 * +1% to dialogue checks

-Luck [CONFIDENTIAL]:
+#### Luck [CONFIDENTIAL]

-* 0.2% added to ALL rolls
+* 0.2% added to the following rolls:
-* Will be implemented in other specific ways

-In addition, there's a couple additional attributes that apply only to NPCs
+In addition, there's a few additional attributes that apply only to NPCs

 * Reputation: Represents the NPCs opinion of the player character
-* Loyalty: Represents a mercenaries loyalty to the cause
+* Loyalty: Represents a mercenary's loyalty to the cause
 * Cowardice [CONFIDENTIAL]: The liklihood that the NPC will flee from combat when damaged or threatened. *HINT: This decreases significantly when an NPC is armed.*

 ### Legendary Attributes [CONFIDENTIAL]

-For any attribute that's at level 20, you can continue training that attribute with a 1% chance to gain a legendary attribute.
+For any attribute that's at level 20, you can continue training that attribute with a 1% chance (No luck scaling) to gain a legendary attribute.
 Only one legendary attribute can be acquired per character, and cannot be removed.

 * Superhuman Strength (Melee) - You can no longer be handcuffed, you break out of them with ease